vispy/jupyter_rfb/README.md

 ## Introduction

-The `jupyter_rfb` library provides an widget (an ipywidgets subclass) that can be used in the Jupyter notebook and in JupyterLab to realize a remote frame-buffer.
+The `jupyter_rfb` library provides a widget (an `ipywidgets` subclass) that can be used in the Jupyter notebook and in JupyterLab to realize a remote frame-buffer.

+## Remote frame buffer

 Images that are generated at the server are streamed to the client (Jupyter) where they are shown.
 Evens (such as mouse interactions) are streamed in the other direction, where the server can react by generating new images.

-This "remote frame buffer" approach can be an effective method for certain visualizations to be dispayed in Jupyter notebook/lab.
+This "remote frame buffer" approach can be an effective method for server-generated visualizations to be dispayed in Jupyter notebook/lab.
 For example visualization created by tools like vispy, datoviz or pygfx.

+## Scope

+The above defines the full scope of this library.
+This makes it easier to focus on efficiency, e.g. throttling, image compression, partial updates, etc.

 ## Installation